karltunmoreno/My-Portfolio/README.md

 What was done.
-My personal porfolio for the challange is composed of a short bio of my recent employment and achivements.
+My porfolio is composed of a short bio of my recent employment and achivements.